thething1001/currency-converter/README.md

 ### **2. Configure Environment Variables**

 The project requires environment variables to function properly.
-To assist you, `.env` files are provided in the following directories:
+To assist you, `.env.example` files are provided in the following directories:

 - `server/`
 - `client/`

+These files serve as templates, listing all necessary variables.
+You need to copy them to their respective `.env` files and fill them with data specific to your setup.

 ---